XunlongCode/xunlongaicode/README.md

 ## Disclaimer

-**Please note** that Roo Veterinary, Inc does **not** make any representations or warranties regarding any code, models, or other tools provided or made available in connection with Xunlong AI Code, any associated third-party tools, or any resulting outputs.
+**Please note** that XunlongAI Veterinary, Inc does **not** make any representations or warranties regarding any code, models, or other tools provided or made available in connection with Xunlong AI Code, any associated third-party tools, or any resulting outputs.
 You assume **all risks** associated with the use of any such tools or outputs; such tools are provided on an **"AS IS"** and **"AS AVAILABLE"** basis.
 Such risks may include, without limitation, intellectual property infringement, cyber vulnerabilities or attacks, bias, inaccuracies, errors, defects, viruses, downtime, property loss or damage, and/or personal injury.
 You are solely responsible for your use of any such tools or outputs (including, without limitation, the legality, appropriateness, and results thereof).

 ---